r1pk/network-monitor/README.md

 Once started, the application will perform speed tests in 5-minute cycles.

-Go to `127.0.0.1:3000` in your web browser to see the results of the speed test results.
+Go to `127.0.0.1:3000` in your web browser to see the summary generated from the collected data.

 ## Docker